salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

 ## Java SE 6 or greater (application requirement)

-  As you are building a Java pplication you need to have the compiler that comes with the Java Development Kit (JDK) installed.
+  As you are building a Java application you need to have the compiler that comes with the Java Development Kit (JDK) installed.
 If you are not sure, you can test the java compiler is installed using the command for the Java compiler:

     $ javac -version
     javac 1.6.0_27